franciscorodrigues/converter/README.md

 # Converter html page to pdf file

-Proof of concept of a project that converts a html page in a PDF file.
+Proof of concept - project that converts a html page in a PDF file.

 To run the project, execute: App /path/to/file/file.html /path/to/file/file.pdf